-Students who contact the instructor by email or by posting a question in the Forums can normally expect a by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2012-semester/syllabus-bec-152-99-prin-of-micro-economics-summer-2012/ response within 2-3 days.
-The instructor will be active in the course and checking in at least twice a week on Tuesdays and Thursdays.
-In addition, the instructor will check in on most weekends (subject to travel commitments).
+Students who contact the instructor by email or by posting a question in the Forums can normally expect a response within 2-3 days, usually faster.
+The instructor will be active in the course and checking in at least three times per week on Tuesdays, Wednesdays and Thursdays.
+In summer I usually check in Monday-Friday.
 Towards the end of the course it will be more often.
 For urgent issues, texting or phone is available.
-Please note that if you haven't logged into the course for weeks and have now forgotten your password, it doesn't create an emergency for the instructor.

-The instructor will review the participation and submissions of students several times throughout the semester.
-Students who do not make regular submissions and do not notify the instructor of their plans may be dropped.
+The instructor will review the participation and submissions of students several times throughout the semester